 This church bulletin sample is truly an example of genius in layout and design.
-I’m not using that description because of its use of fancy graphics, but because it packed in essential communication pieces, including an order of service, place for sermon notes, announcements, a gospel presentation, and a weekly schedule that is ready-to-post on the refrigerator, that a church needs for its various audiences all into ONE piece of 11 x 17 paper.
+I'm not using that description because of its use of fancy graphics, but because it packed in essential communication components, including an order of service, place for sermon notes, announcements, a gospel presentation, and a weekly schedule that is ready-to-post on the refrigerator, all the parts that a church needs for its various audiences all into ONE piece of 11 x 17 paper.

 This was sent in as part of our Great Idea Swap, where church communicators share with church communicators.

 Below are two images of the bulletin for everyone to view.
 For ECC Members there is a link at the end of this article where you can download both the original MS Publisher file and a full-size PDF of the church bulletin sample.
 If you would like to become an Effective Church Communications Member and have full access to all the material on this site, CLICK HERE